Jump To:

 The affordable housing goal counts housing units that have been created and/or preserved through the following four activities:

-- New single-family houses and town-homes constructed for affordable home buyers
+- New single-family houses and townhomes constructed for affordable home buyers

 - Affordable rental apartments that are newly constructed or preserved

-- Owner-occupied homes repaired through the Homeowner Rehab and Limited Repair Programs
+- Owner-occupied homes repaired through the City's homeowner repair and rehabilitation programs

 Affordable Housing Bond